 How Will Markets React to the 2020 US Presidential Election?

-- U.S. elections are coming down to the wire, with less than one week to go until November 3.
+- U.S. elections are coming down to the wire, with just one day to go until November 3.

 - A mixed composition of Congress could be the worst outcome for financial markets, while full Democratic or Republican control of Washington, D.C. could prove positive, regardless of specific policy outcomes.

 - The coronavirus pandemic makes the 2020 election cycle and the reaction in financial markets unlike any other election cycle in American history.

 U.S. election season has dawned upon global financial markets, and the U.S. presidential race is coming down to the wire.
 Amid a haphazard federal response to the coronavirus pandemic that has culminated in U.S. President Donald Trump himself contracting COVID-19, challenger Joe Biden finds himself with a commanding lead headed into election day according to the latest polling data.